Portugal Pilgrimage Fatima

 Where is the Fatima Shrine in Portugal?

-It is the center of Portugal.
-It is in the civil parish of Fatima, in the municipality of Ourem.
+The Fatima Shrine in Portugal is situated in the civil parish of Fatima, located in the municipality of Ourem.
+It serves as the spiritual center of Portugal.

 Read more: How can I get to Portugal?